Thomas H. Lee, pioneer of leveraged buyouts, is dead at 78 - KTVZ

 By Chris Isidore, CNN Business

-Thomas H. Lee, a private equity financier who pioneered the use of leveraged buyouts that helped to reshape corporate America, has passed away, according to a notice from his former firm that still bears his name.
+Thomas H. Lee, a private equity financier who pioneered the use of leveraged buyouts that helped to reshape corporate America, has died, according to a notice from his former firm that still bears his name.

 “We are profoundly saddened by the unexpected passing of our good friend and former partner, Thomas H. Lee,” said THL in a statement.
 “Tom was an iconic figure in private equity.
 He helped pioneer an industry and mentored generations of young professionals who followed in his footsteps.”

+A senior law enforcement official told CNN a preliminary analysis suggests Lee, 78, died of a self-inflicted gunshot wound while at his Fifth Avenue offices on Thursday.
+However, officials are waiting on the medical examiner to determine cause of death.

-In leveraged buyouts, a buyer will borrow money to make a purchase, typically using the future earnings of the acquired company to pay off the loan.
+Lee was one of the leaders in the use of leveraged buyouts, or LBOs.
+In LBOs a buyer will borrow money to make a purchase, typically using the future earnings of the acquired company to pay off the loan.
 The goal is often to sell the company in a relatively short period for a higher price, either to another buyer or by taking it public.

 Unlike a lot of private equity companies, Lee’s firm didn’t have a reputation for making massive cost cuts, such as deep staff layoffs, to drive up the value of the company it acquired and boost its value before a sale.
 He was able to increase the value of Snapple before his sale to Quaker Oats mostly by growing the company and its sales, reportedly increasing revenue from $95 million a year to $750 million.

-Note: Editor’s Note: If you are in the US and you or a loved one have contemplated suicide, call the National Suicide and Crisis Lifeline at 988 or 1-800-273-TALK (8255) to connect with a trained counselor.
-Outside the US, a worldwide directory of resources and international hotlines is provided by the International Association for Suicide Prevention, and you can turn to Befrienders Worldwide.